budimanjojo/nix-config/README.md

 - [gitsigns.nvim](https://github.com/lewis6991/gitsigns.nvim)
 - [b64.nvim](https://github.com/taybart/b64.nvim)

-To update Neovim plugins, do `:PackerSync` in your nvim.
+To update Neovim plugins, do `:Lazy update` in your nvim.
+`lazy` should auto update plugins for you to.
 **Note**: You need Neovim version >=0.7.0

 ## :package:&nbsp; Dependencies